Online multiple hypothesis testing: Online error rate control methodology

-where $\tau_j$ denotes the time of the $j$-th rejection.
+Following this, \citet{Ramdas2017} defined a simple upper bound of $\text{FDP}^*(t)$: and showed that LORD can be viewed as an algorithm that keeps $\widehat{\text{FDP}}_{\text{LORD}}(t)\leq \alpha$. {Here $\hat{V}(t)$ corresponds to the alpha-wealth used for testing while $\alpha R(t)$ corresponds to the total \textit{earned} alpha-wealth that can be used for subsequent tests.} Exploiting this view, they derived a uniform improvement of LORD, termed LORD++, (presented below).
+In brief, LORD++ is able to replace $b_0 = \alpha - w_0$ with the choice $b_0 = \alpha$ while still maintaining FDR control, with the catch that for the very first rejection only $b_0 = \alpha - w_0$ (see below).

+Given an infinite non-increasing sequence of positive constants $\{ \gamma_t\}_{t=1}^{\infty}$ that sums to one, the test levels $\alpha_t$ for LORD++ are chosen as follows:

 The above formula may look daunting but it is interpretable.
 The first term is the fraction of the initial wealth $w_0$ that is used by the $t$-th test.
 The other terms are the fractions of the earnings from rejections before $t$ that are spent in the $t$-th round: LORD++ awards $\alpha-w_0$ for the first rejection and $\alpha$ for every subsequent rejection, and on receiving this reward, the method immediately allocates that reward to future rounds according to the same schedule of constants $\{\gamma_t\}$, shifted to start at the next instant.
-This rule ensures that LORD++ never spends more than it has earned, thus keeping $\widehat{\text{FDP}}_{\text{LORD}}(t)\leq \alpha$.
+This rule ensures that LORD++ never spends more than it has earned, thus keeping $\widehat{\text{FDP}}_{\text{LORD++}}(t)\leq \alpha$.

+The intuitive reason why LORD++ cannot award $\alpha$ for the very first rejection can be seen in the definition $\text{FDP}(T) = \frac{V(T)}{R(T) \vee 1}$.
+The denominator $R(T) \vee 1 = 1$ when the number of rejections equals zero or one, and hence only starts increasing at the second rejection.
+This means that the sum of $w_0$ and the first reward must be at most~$\alpha$, following which $\alpha$ may be rewarded at every rejection.
+As for the choice of the sequence $\gamma_t$, this depends on the data application at hand, with a reasonable default choice given by $\gamma_t \propto \frac{\log (t \vee 2)}{t \, \text{exp}(\sqrt{\log t})}$, which has been shown to maximise power in the Gaussian setting (i.e.\ where the test statistics follow a normal distribution)~\citep{Javanmard2018}.